aiven/devportal/docs/platform/howto/create_new_service.rst

    This opens a new page with the available service options.

    .. image:: /images/tools/console/console_create_service.png
+      :alt: Aiven Console view for creating a new service

 3. Select the main properties for your service: